OBF/bosc_materials/BOSC_review_process.md

 *   ISMB/ECCB 2023: July 23-27, 2023 (Lyon, France, and online)
 *   Pre-BOSC [CollaborationFest](https://www.open-bio.org/events/bosc-2023/obf-bosc-collaborationfest-2023/): July 22-23 (Lyon, France, and online)
 *   **[BOSC 2023](https://www.open-bio.org/events/bosc/): July 24-25, 2023** (first two days of ISMB)

+In 2023, we offered an [Early Poster Acceptance round](https://www.open-bio.org/2023/03/09/bosc-early-poster-acceptance/): submissions made before March 31 received early review and notification of poster acceptance (with notification about talk acceptance, if a talk was requested, on May 11 in the regular review round).

 ## Review Process